BrixtinW/CS-312-Projects/Project6/Project6.md

 ### 1 - Two Sum

+**Time Complexity:** Two Sum is a simple greedy double for loop which will have at most a O(n^2) Time Complexity.

+**Space Complexity:** The only additional things in memory are i, j and n variables and the return value, so the Space Complexity is constant or O(1)

 ### 39 - Combination Sum

+**Time Complexity:** Because each number an either be included or exclued, the worst case scenario would be O(2^n), though in reality it will likely be far less than this because of how it prunes values.
+The maximum recursion depth is O(n), but this is swallowed up in the expoential time constraint.

+**Space Complexity:** Becuase you're storing an array of up to length n in all recusive frames, the space complexity would be up to O(n^2).

 ### 1584 - Min Cost to Connect All Points

+**Time Complexity:** This implementation is a fairly straight forward Prim's Algorithm which has a time complexity of O((V+E)log V) if you're using a min heap which I did.
+Becuase this graph is strongly connected there are E = V-1, which means that our time complexity is O((V+V)log V) or if you distribute, O(V log V).

+**Space Complexity:** The Space taken up is just in the min-heap and several constant variables, which results in an O(n) Space Complexity

 ### 102 - Binary Tree Level-order Traversal

+**Time Complexity:** There are at most n nodes on the tree and doing a level order traversal will go through each node once.
+This means it has a Time Complexity of O(n)

+**Space Complexity:** The stack will only be as large as the last level in the tree, which means the Space Complexity will be O(w) where w is the width of the last level of the tree assuming the binary tree is completly filled.

 ### 279 - Perfect Squares

+**Time Complexity:** I used a double foor loop to calculate and update the dynamic programming array. for this reason, the Time complexity is at worst O(n * sqrt(n)) because the first loop loops through almost n iterations and the second only loops until the square root of n.

+**Space Complexity:** Becuase I'm using Dynamic Programming, I am filling out an array of n+1 length to keep track of the best solution at each number.
+This means my Space Complexity is O(n) or linear.

 ### 406 - Queue Reconstruction by Height

+**Time Complexity:** I'm using a nested for loop where each loop can loop for at most n iterations making the solution O(n^2)

+**Space Complexity:** I'm using a sorted array as well as a result array which are both n items long so the Space Complexity is O(n).

 ## Compare Solutions
 - [x] Meet with another student in the class that solved the same problem and compare your solutions and problem solving strategies.